-Etienne Jr. will be in the NFL next season.
-He comes from a religious family led by Etienne Sr. and his wife Donnetta.
-Junior has a younger brother named Trevor who is being recruited by Clemson football and two sisters who are known for basketball and track.
+Etienne Jr. comes from a religious family led by Etienne Sr. and his wife Donnetta.
+Junior has a younger brother named Trevor, who was recruited by Clemson, before heading to Florida, and two sisters who are known for basketball and track.

-Travis Etienne Jr.’s upbringing made the Clemson running back the draft prospect he is today, and he probably won’t be the last Etienne to say so.
+Travis Etienne Jr.'s upbringing made the Jaguars running back the swift National Football League star he is today, and he probably won't be the last football player from the Etienne clan to say so.

 Who is Travis Etienne Jr.?